Phocacius/JSON-Config-CMS/README.md

   the image's aspect ratio
 - `[width]x[height]` (e.g. 500x700): scales the image to a fixed pixel size.
 If the aspect ratio does not fit, the image will be center cropped to fit the given aspect ratio
+- `sw[smallest-width]`: scaled the image to a height or width of `[smallest-width]` pixels, whatever is smaller.
+  The other dimension is adjusted to be at least as big as the `[smallest-width]`, maintaining aspect ratio
+- `lw[largest-width]`: scaled the image to a height or width of `[largest-width]` pixels, whatever is larger.
+  The other dimension is adjusted to be at most as big as the `[largest-width]`, maintaining aspect ratio

 Note that when changing the configuration, you need to reupload all images, otherwise they won't be available in all sizes